 Sawiris concedes it took the company a good few years to convince the market and investors that the scale and size of the project could be achieved and would thrive over the next few decades.

-"Now we have built two hotels out of the six, which proves that five-star hotels.
-The ambitious it can be a success," smiles the chairman of Andermatt Swiss Alps.
-"Today, the project is no longer considered as a utopia or a crazy project that is not going to happen, but as a reality.
+"Now we have built two hotels out of the six, which proves that it can be a success," smiles the chairman of Andermatt Swiss longer considered as a utopia or a crazy project that is not going to happen; but as a reality.